Blog

 1. Abaqus Johnson-Cook Model

 We start our discussion with the Johnson-Cook Plasticity.
-But before we start, if you are looking for a full tutorial with practical examples, I recommend visit this link: “Johnson Cook Abaqus plasticity and damage simulation”
+But before we start, if you are looking for a full tutorial with practical examples, I recommend visit this link which contains 4 Practical examples such as Drilling and Impact analysis.

 2. Johnson Cook Plasticity